Jasopaum/Messaging_server/README.md

 The client is implemented in a web browser (basic combination of HTML and JavaScript).

+The server is a central actor in the system, all the messages transit here and client cannot communicate directly wih each other.
 Clients and server communicate via websockets.

+## Requirements

+Python3 and the websockets library are needed to run this project (I used Python version 3.7.3 and websockets version 7.0 when working on it).

+## Possible further work

+- Implement the server part in Go.

+- Have a database to store historic of messages.